CKER-FM: History

-CKER-FM first hit the airwaves on November 1, 1980 on the AM dial as Edmonton's first and only multilingual station.
+CKER-FM first hit the airwaves as CKER-AM on November 1, 1980, as Edmonton's first and only multilingual station.
 It was owned by O.K.
-Radio Group which is headed up by Roger Charest and Stu Morton.
+Radio Group, which was headed by Roger Charest and Stu Morton.
 The station operated at 1480 AM with a broadcasting power of 10,000 watts.

-In 1982 O.K.
-Radio Group spun off CKER into a separate company- CKER Radio Ltd., a company that was headed up by Roger Charest as well as other investors.
+In 1982, O.K.
+Radio Group spun off CKER into a separate company, CKER Radio Ltd., headed by Roger Charest and other investors.

 In 1994, CKER was granted approval by the CRTC to move to the FM band at 101.9 MHz with an ERP of 64,000 watts, on a frequency previously used by CKO from 1978 to 1989.
 This would later be increased to 100,000 watts.
 On January 18, 2006, CKER received approval to move from 101.9 to 101.7 MHz in an effort to alleviate interference that was being caused to other stations.

 On November 29, 2006, CKER-FM was sold to Rogers Communications who also purchased other stations owned by O.K.
 Radio Group.
 Rogers pledged to keep the station the same, with a multilingual format and the World FM branding.

 The station was twice named the best multicultural station in 2009 and 2010 at the Canadian Music and Broadcast Industry Awards.

 In August 2020, Rogers filed with the CRTC to sell CKER-FM to Akash Broadcasting, owner of CJCN-FM in Surrey, British Columbia.
 The sale was approved three months later on December 2, with the station being transferred from Rogers to Akash Broadcasting for $6.7 million.

 On August 18, 2021, CKER was rebranded from World FM to Connect FM to match CJCN.

 The station was branded as 101.7 World FM until August 2021.